NeuroNav

 Settings/customization rating

-• Voice + haptics = optimal modality combination
+• • Voice + haptics outperformed tone-heavy alerting

-• • TalkBack integration cited as adoption prerequisite
+• • TalkBack integration emerged as an adoption prerequisite

 Participant Quotes